aragon/lock-to-vote-plugin/TESTS.md

 └── Given The deployer can install plugins
     ├── When Preparing and applying an installation
-    │   └── It Successfully sets the appropriate permissions ├── When Installing a plugin without a minimum proposer voting power │   ├── It Anyone with the permission can create proposals │   ├── It Should revert when creating a proposal without permission │   └── It Anyone with the permission can execute proposals └── When Installing a plugin with a minimum proposer voting power ├── It Anyone with the permission and enough voting power can create proposals ├── It Should revert otherwise
+    │   └── It Successfully sets the appropriate permissions ├── When Installing without a minimum proposer voting power │   ├── It Anyone with the permission can create proposals │   ├── It Should revert when creating a proposal without permission │   └── It Anyone with the permission can execute proposals └── Given Installing with a minimum proposer voting power ├── When The proposer is ANYADDR
+        │   ├── It Anyone with enough voting power can create proposals │   ├── It Should revert otherwise
+        │   └── It Anyone with the permission can execute proposals └── When The proposer is not ANYADDR
+            ├── It Anyone with the permission and enough voting power can create proposals ├── It Should revert otherwise
             └── It Anyone with the permission can execute proposals
 ```